Who Qualifies for VAWA? Overview

 Adjustment of Status Requirements

-Photographs: You must submit two recent identical color passport-style photographs of yourself.
+1. Photographs: Submit two recent identical color passport-style photographs.

 How An Immigration Attorney Can Assist?